-Overactive bladder (OAB) is a chronic and debilitating syndrome that is characterized by urinary urgency with or without urge incontinence, usually in combination with urinary frequency (eight or more voiding episodes per 24 hours) and nocturia (awakening more than one time per night to void).
+Overactive bladder (OAB) is a chronic and debilitating syndrome that is characterized by urinary urgency with or without urge incontinence, usually in combination with urinary frequency (eight or more voiding episodes per 24 hours) and nocturia (awakening one or more times per night to void).
 The patient fear of urinary incontinence (driven by embarrassment and social stigma) can result in significant changes to a patient's quality of life (QoL).
-It has been recently estimated that 33 million Americans are affected by OAB.
-The overall prevalence of OAB is equal in men (16 percent) and women (16.9 percent); however, more women suffer from OAB with incontinence.
-The prevalence of OAB is over 30 percent in the elderly.
+The overall prevalence of OAB occurs equally in men (16 percent) and women (16.9 percent); however, more women suffer from OAB with incontinence.
+The prevalence of OAB is almost 20 percent in those older than 60 years of age.

-There are many potential causes for the symptoms of OAB including lower urinary tract conditions (e.g., urinary tract infection, obstruction), neurological conditions (e.g., stroke, Alzheimer's disease), systemic conditions (e.g., heart failure, vascular insufficiency), functional and behavioral conditions (e.g., impaired mobility), and use of various medications (e.g., diuretics, narcotics).^{4,5,6}
+Many conditions are associated with the symptoms of OAB including lower urinary tract conditions (e.g., urinary tract infection, obstruction), neurological conditions (e.g., stroke, Alzheimer's disease), systemic conditions (e.g., heart failure, vascular insufficiency), functional and behavioral conditions (e.g., impaired mobility), and use of various medications (e.g., diuretics, narcotics).
+In addition, OAB and urinary incontinence are associated with skin infections and irritations, and, in the elderly, an increased risk of falls and fractures 13,14,15

 In the resting state, the pressure within the bladder is lower than urethral resistance.
-In the normal individual, the bladder can hold between 350 and 500 mL, with the first urge to urinate occurring when the bladder contains around 200 mL.
+In the normal individual, the bladder can hold between 350 and 500 mL with the first urge to urinate occurring when the bladder contains around 200 mL.
 Urination occurs following a sequence of events that begins with a decrease in urethral resistance.
-Subsequently, the layered smooth muscle that surrounds the bladder (the detrusor muscle) contracts, causing the bladder to empty.
-This sequence of events begins when the bladder's sensory stretch receptors are activated by increased bladder filling.
+Subsequently, the layered smooth muscle that surrounds the bladder (the detrusor muscle) contracts causing the bladder to empty.
+This sequence of events begins when the bladder's sensory stretch receptors are activated thereby sending signals from the spinal cord to brain centers, resulting in the sensation of urge due to increased bladder filling.

 The symptoms of OAB are usually associated with overactivity of the detrusor muscle as it contracts spastically, sometimes without a known cause.
 This results in sustained high bladder pressure and urgency or urge incontinence depending on the sphincter response.

-The management of OAB includes both pharmacological (antimuscarinic drugs) and non-pharmacological (e.g., bladder training, pelvic floor muscle exercises) interventions. ^{9,10}
+The management of OAB includes both pharmacological and non-pharmacological (e.g., bladder training, pelvic floor muscle exercises) interventions.
+Antimuscarinic agents that relax the detrusor or prevent a bladder contraction are effective for OAB.